- All Topics

-In November 2000 our plant added lubrication to its reliability enhancement program.
-I was assigned the responsibility to develop the comprehensive lubrication program and determine a time frame for implementation that would meet the January 2001 goal.
+Our plant added lubrication to its reliability enhancement program last year.
+I was assigned the responsibility to develop the comprehensive lubrication program and determine a time frame for implementation.

 Several meetings were held with superintendents, supervisors and top operators from each operational area (rotating equipment specialists, vibration technicians, machinists, electricians and others) to get input on what needed to be accomplished.
 One phase of the program that we developed was relubrication PMs on electric motor bearings performed by operations personnel.
 Some of the questions which came from these meetings are answered below.